hugoaguirre/genkit-tui/README.md

-# genkit-tui
+# Genkit TUI - A beautiful Genkit TUI

-A Genkit client built on top of a TUI
+A Genkit client built on top of a TUI with help of [BubbleTea](https://github.com/charmbracelet/bubbletea)